Babies switched at birth: As a literary plot device

 The use of this common theme has continued ever since.
 The device was used a number of times by W. S. Gilbert, including in the Gilbert and Sullivan comic operas H.M.S.
 Pinafore and The Gondoliers.
 In both cases, well-born babies were switched with commoners.
 In the original version of the French fairy tale Beauty and the Beast (1740) by Gabrielle-Suzanne de Villeneuve, Beauty is a princess whose fairy aunt switched her at birth with a merchant's dead daughter to protect her from an evil fairy who had attempted to kill her and had also turned the Prince into a Beast.
 In Alfred, Lord Tennyson's poem Lady Clare, the eponymous noblewoman learns that her old nurse, Alice, is her birth mother, who switched her at birth with the real Lady Clare who had died infancy.
 Mark Twain later used this plot device in The Tragedy of Pudd'nhead Wilson (1893), where two babies, one white and one black, are switched at birth, resulting in both passing for races that they are not.
 It is one of the themes that television films regularly exploited in the 1970s and 1980s.

+In the 1944 English film Don't Take It To Heart, a ghost haunting the castle of an Irish nobleman is revealed to be the biological son of a commoner who was switched with the 12th Earl's real son, a fact he learned only on the night of his death, when his wife had him walled up in the crypt.